Repair your computer and protect your data:

 If you backup MBR in advance, you can use it to restore your computer and make it work as normal.
 If not, you can see the next part and learn to repair boot with command prompt in Windows 7.

 If your boot sector or MBR runs into problems, you cannot start Windows normally.
-That's to say, you need a bootable media to boot your computer.
-You can choose to create the Windows installation media or create a repair disk on a working computer.
+That's to say, you need the Windows installation disc to boot your computer.
+If you don't have, you can create system repair disc or recovery disk on a working computer.
+Then, let's start with detailed steps below.

 Step 1.
 Create Windows 7 installation media on a working computer.
 You can download ISO image files from Microsoft Store and burn the ISO image files to a USB drive or CD/DVD via Windows 7 USB DVD download tool.